The #USvsHate Process

 Less Details

-Invite students to create anti-hate messages in any media to complete any #USvsHate lesson, or to complete a series of lessons.
+Invite students to create anti-hate messages in any media to complete any #USvsHate lesson, to complete a series of lessons of your choice, or after reading a great anti-bias book.
 Let them explore prior winners as they consider possible message forms!

 You can also give students this guide and let them run with it.